From its low tuition fees to its creative culture, there are lots of reasons why studying in the Netherlands may be just right for you.

 2) Affordable prices

 Even for Europe, Dutch education is priced very competitively.
 For those with an EU passport, tuition at most universities hovers around €2,000 (though some programmes like medicine can be higher).
-EU students can also apply for low or no-interest loans from the government that pays for all or part of tuition.
+EU students can also apply for low or no-interest loans from the government that pays for all or part of your tuition.
 For students from outside the EU, tuition is usually around €13,000 although it can be quite a bit more or less, depending on the university.

 3) Dutch culture encourages an effective, learner-centred teaching style